airvzxf/ftp-deployment-action/README.md

           delete: "false"
 ```

-Optional, you can get the live version which has the last commits using this:
+Optional, you can get the live version which has the last commits using the `master` branch like this:<br>
 `uses: airvzxf/ftp-deployment-action@master`